Last Updated on 26-Nov-2024 by Charles Maxwell

 Chemical Engineering Plant Cost Index (CEPCI)

-Chemical Engineering magazine publishes the Chemical Engineering Plant Cost Index, which is widely used to quickly evaluate equipment and plant costs for the chemical and process industries.
+Chemical Engineering magazine publishes the Chemical Engineering Plant Cost Index, which is a quick method to evaluate equipment and plant costs for the chemical and process industries.
 As of 2002, the index consisted of the weighted average of 41 PPIs (industry and commodity indices) and 12 labor cost indices, all reported by the BLS.
 Major categories of the CEPCI and their weighting as of 2002 included:

 Category as of 2002 | % |